Simeng-H/Game-Project/README.md

 # Cell Jump
-Game project for CS 1110, modeled after doodle jump
+Game project for CS 1110, modelled after doodle jump

 ### Optional Features:
 1. Animation: the cell is compressed and then reverted when hits a platform